ericmedvet/slides/intro-ml-er-2223/05-random-forest.md

 - a single tree can be visualized (if it's small); $100$ trees can not!

 .footnote[
-There exist other flavors of interpretable:
+There exist other flavors of interpretability:
 - simulatability: the degree to which the working of the model can be reproduced by a human
 - composatability: the degree to which the human can split the model in components and interpret them and their role ]